Perturbative correction terms to electromagnetic self-force due to metric perturbation : astrophysical and cosmological implications: Extra terms generated due to perturbation of the electromagnetic self-force and their significance :

 \end{widetext} So, one of the conditions for $ a^{\mu}_{5} \sim a^{\mu}_{1} $ is given by:

-Now, following the same steps we carried out previously, we explore this condition for the Reissner-Norstdorm black hole carrying constant charge\footnote{Although in many cosmological cases, the charged black holes would have charges varying continuously with time, as of now we consider black holes with constant charges.}, and after some algebra we obtain
+Following the similar steps we carried out previously, we explore this condition in coordinate-wise manner, for the Reissner-Nordstrom black hole carrying constant charge\footnote{Although in many cosmological cases, the charged black holes would have charges varying continuously with time, as of now we consider black holes with constant charges.}, and after some algebra we obtain